 In this work, tissue diagnosis was performed according to the method of Wolring, Wehrmann (1981, 1983) using 0.5 g diphenylamine in 100 ml of concentrated H2SO4, which is similar to the method of Zerling (1978).
 A four-point scale was used to assess assurance:

 The necessity of the second foliar nitrogen top dressing in the phase of emergence of the tube was justified by a decrease in the nitrogen content below 2 points.
 The dose was determined according to recommendations (Vielemeyer und a.
 1985; Jakob und a., 1986): with an average score at the stage of 0 to 1.4, the dose is 40-50 kg N/ha, with 1.5-2.4 points – 30-40 kg N/ha.
 The third feeding with nitrogen fertilizers was carried out at the stage of milky ripeness in a dose of 30 kg/ha.

-Leaf diagnostics consists of gross analysis of the chemical composition of leaves of the whole plant or individual organs and comparison of the data obtained with reference values, based on the results of which a conclusion about the provision of mineral nutrition, taking into account the state, growth and development of plants in a particular phase is made.
+Leaf diagnosis of plant nutrition consists of gross analysis of the chemical composition of leaves of the whole plant or individual organs and comparison of the data obtained with reference values, the results of which make a conclusion about the availability of mineral nutrition, taking into account the state, growth and development of plants in a particular phase.